ruudruud/ha-crestron-home/README.md

    - Host: The IP address or hostname of your Crestron Home processor
    - API Token: The token you generated in the Crestron Home Setup app
    - Update Interval: How often to poll for updates (in seconds)
-   - Device Types to Include: Select which types of devices to include (lights, shades, scenes)
+   - Device Types to Include: Select which types of devices to include (lights, shades, scenes, sensors)
 5. Click "Submit"

 ## Usage Examples